Under fire for aid move, Russia lashes out at Ukraine, Lithuania

 In addition, U.N. chief Ban Ki-moon voiced "deep concern" about the Russian move.

-Churkin said it was hypocritical of Western powers to criticize Russia for sending aid to civilians in eastern Ukraine because the West has been demanding similar moves in Syria.
+Churkin said it was hypocritical of Western powers to criticise Russia for sending aid to civilians in eastern Ukraine because the West has been demanding similar moves in Syria.

 "They were demanding an arrangement which would allow humanitarians to provide the assistance without the consent of the Syrian government," he said.
 "We cooperated with that."